 Botulinum Toxin Therapy

-Botox®/Dysport®/Myobloc®/Xeomin® are highly purified, naturally occurring proteins which have the ability to very precisely relax muscles which are causing pain and spasm.
+Botox®/Dysport®/Myobloc®/Xeomin® are highly purified, naturally occurring proteins that have the ability to very precisely relax muscles that are causing pain and spasm.

 How Does Botulinum Toxin Work?

 Botox®/Dysport®/Myobloc®/Xeomin® block the chemical signal from the nerve endings that produce muscle contraction and muscle spasm.

 Botulinum Toxin is administered as an injection into the muscle.

 How Long Can I Be Treated With Botulinum Toxin?

 Botulinum Toxin has been used to treat more than one million patients worldwide.
 No formal, long-term clinical evaluations have been conducted, but it’s safety in long-term use has been well established.

 Will My Insurance Pay for Botulinum Toxin Therapy?

 Most insurance companies including Medicare and Medicaid cover Botox®/Dysport®/Myobloc®/Xeomin® for medically necessary reasons.
 Pre-authorization is needed which can commonly take up to eight weeks.
 Insurance may not pay for treatment of certain off-label diagnoses not considered medically necessary.

 How are Botulinum Toxins Used?